Growing Community Colleges Eye Expansion Opportunities

 Ivy Tech Just Keeps Growing

-Ivy Tech moved its Montgomery Instructional Center to a larger location in 2006 to accommodate additional students.
+Ivy Tech moved its Montgomery Instructional Center to a more prominent location in 2006 to accommodate additional students.
 In five short years, the school has once again outgrown its current space and is looking for the funds needed to expand the campus once again.
-According to a report at Inside Indiana Business, the school has found the money it needs to grow, through funding offered by the City of Crawfordsville and Montgomery County.
+According to a report at Inside Indiana Business, the school has found the money it needs to grow through funding offered by the City of Crawfordsville and Montgomery County.
 The entities have agreed to share the cost of the expansion with Ivy Tech to ensure Indiana students can continue to get the classes they need to complete their higher education.

 This video gives us an overview of Ivy Tech Community College.